cognitedata/reveal/react-components/src/architecture/concrete/course/README.md

 }
 ```

-Use any icons you like on the https://zeroheight.com/37d494d9d/p/99acc1-system-icons
+Use any icons you like on the https://zeroheight.com/37d494d9d/p/99acc1-system-icons.
+But you have to check with DefaultIcons is the icon is installed,
+because Cogs changed the way icons was loaded into the app.You can also use `IconFactory.install()` to install any icon you will like without changing the DefaultIcons.

 > **&#9432; Try it out:**
 > Compile it.
 At this moment you should be finished with your first version of the `PointDomainObject`.
 We will add more functionality it later.